opnfv/pharos/docs/labs/zte-nj-lab/lab_description.rst

 Introduction
 ------------

-ZTE lab currently has one POD available in nanjing.
+ZTE lab currently has one POD available in Nanjing.
 The POD have 5 hosts, 3 controller+2 computer.
-It focus on fuel project CI-related activities.
+It focuses on fuel project CI-related activitiesi.

 Lab Resources
 -------------